Spencer Steer Player Props: Reds vs. Orioles

 - The Orioles pitching staff is eighth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Orioles have a 4.25 team ERA that ranks 16th across all MLB pitching staffs.
+- The Orioles have the 17th-ranked team ERA among all league pitching staffs (4.24).

-- His last appearance came on Wednesday against the Tampa Bay Rays, when the righty tossed five innings, surrendering two earned runs while allowing four hits.
+- His last time out was on Friday against the Seattle Mariners, when the righty tossed three innings, surrendering five earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.